my-lambda-projects/Lambda/7-assets/_SNIPPETS/0-working-snippets/misc-documentation/javascript-functions-use.md

 A _closure_ is therefore the combination of a function and the lexical environment within which that function was **declared**. **This environment consists of any local variables that were in-scope at the time the closure was created** **(its birth scope)**.

-The name stems from the fact that a closure “closes over” the _free_ variables of a function.
-A variable is _free_ if it is not declared within the function — that is, if it comes “from outside.”
+The name stems from the fact that a closure "closes over” the _free_ variables of a function.
+A variable is _free_ if it is not declared within the function — that is, if it comes "from outside.”

 > If a function leaves its scope, it stays connected, through its call object, to the **scope chain that was in existence when it was first defined.**